dangitrp/medical-rp-guide/docs/Modern/Burns.md

 ### 1st Degree - Superficial
 No surgery required

+- Start fluids through an IV if not already started
 - Cool the burn with a cool, not cold, flush or cool compress
 - Apply burn cream if needed
 - Apply clean, sterile bandages